freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/use-css-selectors-to-style-elements.md

 </style>
 ```

-Note that it's important to have both opening and closing curly braces (<code>{</code> and <code>}</code>) around each element's style rule(s).
+Note that it's important to have both opening and closing curly braces (`{` and `}`) around each element's style rule(s).
 You also need to make sure that your element's style definition is between the opening and closing style tags.
 Finally, be sure to add a semicolon to the end of each of your element's style rules.

 </section>

 ## Instructions

 <section id='instructions'>

-Delete your <code>h2</code> element's style attribute, and instead create a CSS <code>style</code> block.
-Add the necessary CSS to turn all <code>h2</code> elements blue.
+Delete your `h2` element's style attribute, and instead create a CSS `style` block.
+Add the necessary CSS to turn all `h2` elements blue.

 </section>

 ## Tests

 <section id='tests'>

 ```yml